mcdemarco/dotgraph/snowstick/README.md

 ## Mode

-SnowStick has two main `modes`, *proof* and *read*, which can be set at the top of the SnowStick JavaScript.
+SnowStick has two main `modes`, *proof* and *read*, which can be set at the top of the SnowStick JavaScript, along with some minor configuration settings you can change:

     var config = {
       mode: 'read',
 	  openBookmark: true,
-      leafedMessage: ' (all children checked) '
+      leafedMessage: ' (all children checked) ',
+	  bar: true
     };

 In *proof* mode:

-* the passage title appears in a footer, and a note appears when the branch is completely proofed; you can change the note using the `leafedMessage` option.
+* the passage title and overall percentage read appear in a footer, and a note appears when the branch is completely proofed; you can change the note using the `leafedMessage` option
+* the percentage can be replaced with a gradient bar using the *bar* setting.
 * the passage is only marked proofed when the footer checkbox is checked off.
 * the links are restyled according to whether they're completely new, already proofed, or completed.

 In *read* mode:

-* the percentage read is the only added UI element.
+* the percentage read is the only added UI element (hover on it for details);
+* the percentage can be changed from text to a bar with the *bar* setting
 * the passage is automatically marked read when read.
 * the links are restyled according to whether they're completely new, previously read, or completed.